 - Senior Citizen Tuition Exemption & Registration Form (pdf)

-- Domicile Application (pdf) - verifies eligibility for tuition waiver
+- Application to Determine Physical Residency/In-State Tuition (pdf) - verifies eligibility for tuition waiver

 Contact our office for additional assistance.

 The Senior Citizens Higher Education Act of 1974— 23-38.54 of the Code of Virginia

 "Course" means any course of study offered in any state institution of higher education including the regular curriculum of any department, or school, or subdivision of any such institution or any special course given for any purpose, including, but not limited to, adult education.

 "Senior citizen" means any person who, before the beginning of any term, semester or quarter in which such person claims entitlement to the benefits of this chapter, (i) has reached 60 years of age, and (ii) has had his legal domicile in this Commonwealth for one year.

 Who May Register - A senior citizen shall be permitted